-Mass Shooting at Las Vegas Music Festival Claims More Than 20 Lives
+Gunman Kills at Least 50 at Las Vegas Concert in Deadliest Mass Shooting in U.S. History

 A concertgoer told CNN affiliate KLAS: “Everybody’s hiding everywhere, they’re hiding under the bleachers and the stanchions, anywhere they could and everyone is telling us to ‘Run.
 Run as fast as you can.’”

-Concertgoers reported seeing muzzle flashes from the upper floors of the Mandalay Bay hotel and casino across Las Vegas Boulevard from the festival and the sound of what they described as automatic gunfire, according to the Associated Press.
+Concertgoers reported seeing muzzle flashes from the upper floors of the Mandalay Bay hotel and casino across Las Vegas Boulevard.

-Witnesses posted video footage on social media of what appeared to be gunfire, and artists at the festival tweeted about hearing gunshots.
+Within minutes of the attack, witnesses posted video footage on social media of gunfire, and artists at the festival tweeted about hearing gunshots.

-The city’s McCarran International Airport said flights in and out had been temporarily halted “in response to reported shooting incident on Las Vegas Strip.”

 Las Vegas City Hall said it was a “very sad night for Las Vegas” and warned members of the public to stay away from the south end of the Vegas Strip, where the Mandalay Bay hotel and casino is located.